thorbenbaerentson/blender_object_tools/README.md

 This extension contains operators that should help managing objects in bulk.

 # Operators
+All operators can be found under Objects :arrow_right: Blender Object Tools under the 'Layout' tab.
+Keep in mind, that at least on object has to be selected in order for the operators to work.

 ## Arrange Objects On Grid
 This operator uses a simple heuristic to arrange all selected objects on a plane taking with and height of the objects into account.
 This should arrange all objects so that there are almost no overlapping objects.
 The origin of the plane is always the scene origin.